ceph/ceph/doc/rados/configuration/storage-devices.rst

 FileStore
 ---------
+.. warning:: Filestore has been deprecated in the Reef release and is no longer supported.

 FileStore is the legacy approach to storing objects in Ceph.
 It relies on a standard file system (normally XFS) in combination with a